llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 to uses Boost.
 You're stuck dealing with both.
 In LLVM terms, the TableGen language and the backends that consume it are a package deal.

-I bring this up so that you can draw a distinction between not understanding one or the other.
+I mention this so that you can draw a distinction between not understanding one or the other.
 Knowing which one is confusing you is a big advantage to finding help.